Techguinz/Python-Basic-Discord-Bot/README.md

-So you will need to get the following libraiies shown in the imports:
+Heres some stuff you need to install for the discord bot to work

 pip install feedparser
 pip intall asynico